Is My Landlord Responsible For Damage to My Property?

 Key Takeaway

-• You should buy renters insurance even if it’s not required.
+• It would be best to buy renters insurance even though it's not required.

 • If you don't have renters insurance, the cost of protecting you can be exorbitantly high.